 6.Social Connections (Make time for your family, friends and to make new aquaintances.
 Human beings are "hard wired" to be social animals.
 Research shows that social connectivity is absolutely essential to good health, wellness and longevity)

-Healthy Minds: Your Path to Well-Being, Powered by Science
+Healthy Minds: Your Path to Well-Being(link is external), Powered by Science

 Is Your Sedentary Lifestyle Harming You?
 THE ANSWER IS "YES"